 4. Close Proximity to World-Famous Cities

 Living in Connecticut means being able to take advantage of the state's good quality of life without giving up easy access to amazing opportunities in the surrounding regions.
 For example, you'll never be far from great transportation options that can quickly connect you to New York City, Boston, Philadelphia, or even Washington, D.C.
 In fact, a lot of good colleges in Connecticut will help you look for work not only in this state, but also in other New England states where a lot of employment opportunities are likely to be found.

 Take hold of your potential and find out where to start unfolding it.
 After all, every possibility is still in front of you.
 To discover Connecticut trade schools and colleges in your area, simply enter your zip code in the simple search tool below!

-*** The Economic Impact of Travel in Connecticut, Tourism Economics, website last visited on February 3, 2016.
+4 Tourism Economics, Economic Impact of Tourism in Connecticut, 2017," website last visited on August 6, 2019.

 5 Stamford Advocate, "Report: Health care sector to lead Connecticut jobs growth," website last visited on August 6, 2019.